Electrical nerve stimulation is a procedure

 times a day.

-When in use, the spinal cord stimulator creates a
+When in use, electrical nerve stimulation creates a

 What To Expect After Treatment

 You will have a small incision that you

 should keep clean and dry until it heals.

 multiple sclerosis, paraplegia, and intractable

 How Well It Works

 There isn't a lot of evidence to show how well spinal cord stimulation works.
 It seems to help certain types of chronic pain, such as failed back surgery syndrome and complex regional pain syndrome.1 Spinal cord stimulation may also help chronic low back pain.2